GitGuru2003/CS361-Project1/README.md

 ## Reflection

 This project certainly had its ups and downs.
-Once I was able to figure out how to implement the set structure correctly and wrap my head around what the Hashmap does it became a lot easier to see the project come together.
+Once I figured out how to implement the set structure correctly and wrap my head around what the Hashmap does, it became a lot easier to see the project come together.
 The rest of the methods were written easily because they are all mostly getters and setters.

 At this point I had some trouble developing the addTransition and swap methods.
 I had an issue with the addtransition